 Sarah Lawrence Christian Union (SLCU)

-Mission: Dark Phrases is an annual publication whose main mission is to highlight and showcase the artistic work of people of color at Sarah Lawrence College, which includes students, alumni, faculty and staff, and those members involved in Common Ground's identity groups (i.e., WoCo, Harambee, APICAD, Unidad, QPOC, Voices of Palestine, etc).
+Mission: Dark Phrases is an annual publication whose main mission is to highlight and showcase the artistic work of people of color at Sarah Lawrence College, which includes students, alumnae, faculty, and staff, and those members involved in Common Ground's identity groups (i.e. WoCo, Harambee, APICAD, Unidad, QPOC, Voices of Palestine, etc.).

 SLC Development Collective

-Mission: Disability Alliance is dedicated to advocating for accessibility and respect on campus for people with disabilities and creating a plan of education and support, raising awareness of disabilities issues and building a community of students with disabilities and allies.
+Mission: Disability Alliance is dedicated to advocating for accessibility and respect on campus for people with disabilities.
+We work to raise awareness of disability issues and build a proud, supportive community of students with disabilities and their allies.

 SLC Figure Drawing Club

-Mission: The SLC figure drawing club is a space and time dedicated to providing a free, informal space for artistic growth both for visual art and non-visual art students on campus.
-While students have access to a live model it is also an opportunity for student volunteers to have artistic modeling experience and as a part of our mission, we are dedicated to fostering the creative community and network at SLC.
+Mission: The SLC Figure Drawing Club is a space and time dedicated to providing an informal place for artistic growth both for visual art and non-visual art students on campus.
+While students have access to a live model it is also an opportunity for student volunteers to have artistic modeling experience, and as a part of our mission we are dedicated to fostering the creative community and network at SLC.

 SLC Folk Club

 Mission: The SLC Folk Club aims to support a community of folk music makers and lovers.
 We arrange the yearly Folk Festival in Slonim Living Room, pairing well-known musicians and groups from around the country with student and local musicians.
 We will do our best to increase the presence of a warm, loving, and awesome music community on the Sarah Lawrence campus, and also the presence of our famous baklava.

 SLC Food Co-op